Skilled Worker Visa Extension

 - Receive your extension approval

-1: Determine your eligibility
+Step 1: Determine your eligibility

 Before starting the Skilled Worker visa extension process, it's important to ensure that you meet the eligibility requirements.
 This includes valid reasons to extend your stay, such as continued employment, and meeting any financial, language, or other requirements specified by the UK government.

-2: Compile supporting documents
+Step 2: Compile supporting documents

-After the eligibility assessment, gather all the necessary documents for your Skiller Worker visa extension application.
+After the eligibility assessment, gather all the necessary documents for your Skilled Worker visa extension application.
 This typically includes your current passport, proof of employment, evidence of salary, and any supporting documents related to your specific circumstances.
 It's important to have these documents prepared in advance to avoid delays in the application process.

-3: Complete the application form online
+Step 3: Complete the application form online

-Once you have gathered all the required documents, visit the official UK government website to fill out the Skilled Worke visa application form online.
+Once you have gathered all the required documents, visit the official UK government website to fill out the Skilled Worker visa application form online.
 Ensure that all the information you provide is accurate and complete to increase your chances of a successful application.

-4: Pay the visa application fee
+Step 4: Pay the visa application fee

 As part of the Skilled Work visa extension process, you will be required to pay a visa application fee.
 This fee varies depending on the length of the extension and the specific visa category.